marcglasberg/i18n_extension/README.md

 The `I18n` widget will translate your strings to the current **system locale**, which is the locale the user has set in the device settings, outside your app.

-You can override it with your own locale, like this:
+However, you can override it with your own initial locale, like this:

 ```dart
 I18n(